Longwater1234/WedemyServer/README.md

 ## Database Setup

 Using any MySQL client, CREATE new database called `wedemy` (any name is OK), with charset `utf8mb4`.
 Then, follow carefully instructions in [HELP.md](HELP.md#database-setup-info), for both MySQL and Redis.
-We recommend NOT to use `root` account in production for Db.
+It's recommended NOT to use `root` account in production for the db.
 Create new MySQL user account with fewer privileges.

 ## Quick Start 🚀